 You might also like to read Becky Chambers book Whole Body Vibration: The Future of Good Health * available from Amazon.

-The FlexxiCore Challenger is £870.00 available from FlexxiCore.com – 10% discount is available to Fighting Fifty readers by using the code FF50 at checkout
+The FlexxiCore Challenger is £870.00 available from FlexxiCore.com Fighting Fifty readers can enjoy a 10% discount by using code FF50 at checkout!

 The FlexiCorre Challenger was on loan from Energy for Health for this review